grafana/agent/docs/sources/flow/concepts/component_controller.md

 ## Updating the config file

-Both the `/-/reload` HTTP endpoint and the `SIGHUP` signal can be used to inform the component controller to reload the config file.
-When this happens, the component controller will synchronize the set of running components with the ones in the config file, removing components which are no longer defined in the config file and creating new components which were added to the config file.
+Both the `/-/reload` HTTP endpoint and the `SIGHUP` signal can be used to inform the component controller to reload the configuration file.
+When this happens, the component controller will synchronize the set of running components with the ones in the configuration file, removing components which are no longer defined in the configuration file and creating new components which were added to the configuration file.
 All components managed by the controller will be reevaluated after reloading.